aaronang/alc-the-ripper/README.md

 # Design Overview
 Alc is designed to run on IaaS providers such as AWS.
-It uses the master-slave model.
-Where the master assign tasks to the slaves and the slaves periodically send heartbeat messages and status updates back to the master.
+It uses the master-slave model, where the master assigns tasks to the slaves and the slaves periodically send heartbeat messages and status updates back to the master.

 We achieve elasticity using the [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 Before getting into its functionality, we first define the meaning of resources in Alc.
 The number of resources is the number of tasks that can be carried out in parallel in a time instant, somewhat analogous to [DOP](https://en.wikipedia.org/wiki/Degree_of_parallelism).
 For example, if an EC2 instance can run two tasks in parallel, then that instance represents two units of resource.
-For the PID controller, we define the error as `Ra - Rr`, where `Ra` is the total available resource, and `Rr` is the total required resource.
+For the PID controller, we define the error as `Ra - Rr`, where `Ra` is the currently available resource, and `Rr` is the total required resource.
 `Rr` depends on the number of submitted tasks and `Ra` is total number of instances that Alc provisioned multiplied by the DOP of every instance.
-If the number of submitted tasks exceeds the maximum possible resource, e.g. 20 instances each with DOP of 2, then the tasks need to be queued and the total required resource is capped at 20 * 2.
+If the number of submitted tasks exceeds the maximum possible resource, e.g. 20 instances each with DOP of 2, then the tasks need to be queued and the `Rr` is capped at 20 * 2.
-The queuing happen on the master.
+The queuing happens on the master.
 Only the proportional and the derivative terms are used in our controller.
 The derivative term is to introduce damping, so that we don't spontaneous reserve and release instances.